-2022 Say-on-Pay Vote
+2024 Say-on-Pay Vote

-At our 2022 Annual Meeting of Shareholders, shareholders cast advisory votes on our executive compensation program, sometimes referred to as the "say-on-pay" vote.
-In that vote, shareholders approved our executive compensation program, with 94% of the votes cast in support.
-During 2022, the Compensation Committee of the Board of Directors reviewed these results with management.
-Due to the strong level of shareholder support and the absence of specific concerns expressed by shareholders, the committee determined that no specific actions with respect to 2023 compensation should be taken as a result of the say-on-pay vote.
+At our 2024 Annual Meeting of Shareholders, shareholders cast advisory votes on our executive compensation program, sometimes referred to as the "say-on-pay" vote.
+In that vote, shareholders approved our executive compensation program, with 95% of the votes cast in support.
+During 2024, the Compensation and Talent Committee (referred to in this Compensation Discussion and Analysis as the "committee") of the Board of Directors reviewed these results with management.
+Because of the strong level of shareholder support and the absence of specific concerns expressed by shareholders, the committee determined that no specific actions with respect to 2025 compensation should be taken in response to the say-on-pay vote.